CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

     - Select **asclab-win**.
     - From the sidebar, click on **Extensions**.
     - Make sure to have `WindowsAgent.AzureSecurityCenter` extension installed and successfully provisioned.
-    - Repeat the process for **asclab-linux** – you should expect to see a different name for the extension on Linux platform: LinuxAgent.AzureSecurityCenter.
+    - Repeat the process for **asclab-linux** – you should expect to see a different name for the extension on Linux platform: `LinuxAgent.AzureSecurityCenter`.

 ![](../Images/win-ext.png)